ProvenzaLab/PerceptArtifactAnalysis/README.md

 ```

 ### Key Methods
 The primary file in this repository is `artifact_analysis.ipynb`.
 It first reads in data about patients from the `patient_info.yaml` file.
-This file is not included in the repository because it contains sensitive patient information.
-Its structure is the following which may be adapted to different datasets:
+The complete file is not included in the repository because it contains sensitive patient information, but a placeholder containing the following example is included.
+Its contents may be filled in and its structure adapted to different datasets:
 ```
 patients:
   - id: B001